History of Cerreto Sannita: The transfer of the bishop's see from Telese to Cerreto

+St. Anthony of Padua was officially declared the main patron saint of Cerreto Sannita in 1731 by Msgr.
+Francesco Baccari.
+But for many years before that he had been venerated by the people of Cerreto as such, as can be seen from a 1616 marriage trial from which it is reported that the marriage denunciation between the betrothed Giovan Angelo Mazzacane and Camilla Salomone took place "on the feast of St. Anthony of Padua, Protector of the above-mentioned Land of Cerreto."
+In 1721 Giovan Camillo Rosato, after kissing the relic in the chest of the silver sculpture kept in the cathedral, regained his speech lost during a long illness.
+In 1733 the administrators of the Universitas resolved the annual offering of twenty pounds of white wax worked on the occasion of the patronal feast.

 In 1609, Bishop Msgr.
 Giovanni Francesco Leone appealed to the Dicastery for Bishops requesting the definitive transfer of episcopal and canonical functions from Telese to Cerreto Sannita "in view of the fact that both the canons and the Duke himself agree that any further stable stay in Telese is impossible because of the deplorable state of the Cathedral, the malignity of the air, the desolation of the city, left without a people, the pernicious existence of mofettes and stagnant and swampy waters, and also because the canons, in order to travel to Telese from the neighboring towns, suffered disasters and were assaulted on the road by thieves who hid in the nearby woods of Mount Pugliano."

 The bishops of Telese habitually resided in Cerreto as early as the late fifteenth or early sixteenth century.
 In 1544 Msgr.
 Giaquinto wrote at the end of one of his decrees that he had been issued in Cerreto "nostrae solitae residentiae."

 The collegiate chapter of San Martino did not welcome the final transfer of the episcopal see and cathedral chapter from Telese to Cerreto Sannita, seeing the episcopal canons as dangerous competitors.
 Quarrels began between the two chapters that often resulted in striking initiatives.